townmath/cisp400-reader/docs/_sources/function-intro/constants.rst.txt

     - Applies only to object types

-      - Pass fundamental types by ``const`` value if they should not change
+      - Pass fundamental types by value if they should not change

-    - Avoids making an extra (unneeded) copy
-    - Prevents unintended modification

 .. admonition:: Try This!